loading…

 You must set AURORA_DB_PATH to this file's full path in the config below.
 There is no default that will work out of the box.

-notepad "$env:APPDATA\Claude\claude_code_config.json"
+notepad "$env:APPDATA\Claude\claude_desktop_config.json"

 If the file doesn't exist yet, create it.
+Add the following, replacing the paths with your actual paths:

 {